This is the top of this pageSite menu here

 Wild birds can die for a variety of reasons, including food shortages, changes in the environment, collisions with buildings, and attacks from enemies.
 Even if a wild bird dies, there is no need to immediately suspect avian influenza.

-If you find a dead wild bird in a familiar place
+If you find a dead wild bird in your local area

-Wild birds die for a variety of reasons, including changes in the environment and lack of food.
-Even if a wild bird dies, it is thought that there is no need to immediately suspect bird flu.
-Especially from winter to early spring, it is not uncommon for many wild animals, not just wild birds, to die due to cold weather and lack of food.
+Wild birds die for a variety of reasons, including changes in the environment and not being able to find food.
+Even if wild birds die, there is no need to immediately suspect avian influenza.
+Especially from winter to early spring, it is not uncommon for many wildlife species, not just wild birds, to die due to cold temperatures and lack of food.

-For birds that have not been injured or decomposed and the cause of death is unknown, and that are believed to have died recently, please contact us from [Inquiries about avian influenza infection in "wild birds"].
+If the cause of death is unknown as there is no external injury or decomposition, and the bird appears to have died recently, please contact us from [Contact information regarding avian influenza infection in wild birds].

-Unless many wild birds are dying at once or continuously in the same place, do not touch the dead birds with your bare hands, put them in a plastic bag, seal it properly, and dispose of it as combustible garbage. can do.
+Unless a large number of wild birds are dying at once or in the same place consecutively, place the dead birds in a plastic bag without touching them with bare hands, seal the bag properly, and dispose of it as burnable garbage. can do.

-Avian influenza viruses are not thought to infect humans, except when there is close contact with an infected bird.
+Avian influenza viruses are not thought to be contagious to humans, unless there is close contact with infected birds.

-In your daily life, if you wash your hands and gargle after coming into contact with bird excrement, etc., there is no need to worry too much.
+In your daily life, as long as you wash your hands and gargle after coming into contact with bird excrement, there is no need to worry too much.

 Reference information